nabeel-oz/qlik-py-tools/docs/README.md

 The current implementation includes:

+- Supervised Machine Learning: Implemented using [SciKit-Learn](http://scikit-learn.org/stable/index.html), the go-to machine learning library for Python.
+This SSE implements the full machine learning flow from data preparation, model training and evaluation, to making predictions in Qlik.
 - Clustering : Implemented using [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/comparing_clustering_algorithms.html), a high performance algorithm that is great for exploratory data analysis.
 - Time series forecasting : Implemented using [Facebook Prophet](https://research.fb.com/prophet-forecasting-at-scale/), a modern library for easily generating good quality forecasts.
 - Seasonality and holiday analysis: Also using Facebook Prophet.